nasa/fprime/docs/v3.0.0/UsersGuide/api/cmake/autocoder/ai-xml.md

 ## autocoder/ai-xml.cmake

 Primary Ai XML autocoder that sets up the C++ file generation.
-This is a implementation of the singular autocoder setup of theoriginal CMake system.
+This is a implementation of the singular autocoder setup of the original CMake system.

 ## `is_supported`: